tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Cocos2d SDK/接口文档_intl.md

 ### Play the sound effect
 This API is used to play the sound effect.
 The sound effect ID in the parameter needs to be managed by the App side, uniquely identifying a separate file.
-Four formats are supported: m4a, AAC, wav, and mp3.
+Three formats are supported: m4a, wav, and mp3.
 #### Function prototype
 ```
 ITMGAudioEffectCtrl virtual int PlayEffect(int soundId,  const char* filePath, bool loop, double pitch, double pan, double gain)